SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 Steps involved in using this library:

-1. Add NuGet reference(s)
+1. Add NuGet reference
 1. Configure settings for the security provider
 1. Add and use the security provider in the application
 1. Secure your endpoints
-1. Create an instance of a Cloud Foundry Single SignOn service and bind it to your application
+1. Create an instance of a Cloud Foundry Single Sign-On service and bind it to your application

 ### Add NuGet Reference

 To use this package, you will need to add a reference to the NuGet package `Steeltoe.Security.Authentication.OpenIdConnect`.

-If you are using Cloud Foundry service bindings, you will also need to add a reference to `Steeltoe.Configuration.CloudFoundry.ServiceBinding`.
+If you are using Cloud Foundry service bindings, you will also need to add a reference to `Steeltoe.Configuration.CloudFoundry`.

 ### Configure Settings